vgpena/gh-docs-boilerplate/readme.md

 ## Installation

-If you are starting a project completely from scratch, clone this repo right into that folder.
-Otherwise, copy files into your project as needed.
+If you are starting a project from scratch and will host the code on Github, hit the "Use this template" button above the code to get started.
+If you will host elsewhere, clone this repo and start your project from there.

 ## Usage